Xinol1024/kinetic-ensemble-of-tau/README.md

-# kinetic ensemble of tau
+# Kinetic ensemble of tau
 Code for "A Kinetic Ensemble of Tau Protein through Markov State Model and Deep Learning Analysis"
 ## Environment
 | Environment   | Requirement   |